Pverheijen/peterverheijen.nl/content/posts/2024-10-09-turn-the-ship-around.md

 +++
-title = "Turn the Ship Around! - A Summary" sort_by = "date"
+title = "Turn the Ship Around! - A Summary" date = 2024-10-09
-template = "posts.html"
-page_template = "post.html"
 draft = true
+[taxonomies]
+tags = ["leadership", "empowering", "leader-follower", "leader-leader"]
 +++

-*Turn the Ship Around!* by David Marquet recounts his experiences as a U.S. Navy submarine captain and offers a transformative leadership philosophy.
-Here’s a summary of the key ideas, following the flow of the book.
+I've recently read Turn the Ship Around! by David Marquet, where he shares his experiences as a U.S. Navy submarine captain and presents a revolutionary approach to leadership.
+Below is a summary of the key concepts, aligned with the structure of the book.

 ## 1. The Traditional Leadership Problem